mvolkmann/web-translate/README.md

 If the `i18n` function is passed a variable instead of literal string, no translations will be provided.
 This is because tracing the flow of the code to find all possible values is a very hard problem.
-In these cases, manually all the desired translations in the `en.json` file.
+In these cases, manually enter the desired translations in the `en.json` file.
 That will enable translations for all the other supported languages to be generated.